Cost of Living | Money | New Parent | Your Journey

 Cheyne Charity

 The Cheyne Charity supports children with cerebral palsy and their families.
 They consider applications for funding for specialist equipment or respite breaks to support children with cerebral palsy.
-Examples of items they fund include seats, standing frames, tricycles, powered mobility, computers, and respite breaks.
+They fund items including, seats, standing frames, tricycles, powered mobility, computers, and respite breaks.

 Find further information and apply here.